EPS Polystyrene Compactors

 2. What is an EPS Compactor?

-An EPS compactor is a type of commercial recycling machine that squeezes EPS waste into stackable blocks that are a valuable commodity for Recyclers.
+An EPS compactor is a type of commercial recycling machine that squeezes EPS waste into stackable blocks that can be sold to Recyclers.
 EPS is 98% air so by compacting your waste materials, a business can save money on disposal and space on their premises.

 We can offer Polystyrene Balers for either purchase or rental depending on the needs of your business.
 Our EPS baling machines have varying capacities and openings and are a worthwhile investment to all businesses who have lots of EPS waste.